 There was a petition made by the people of Bihar to build a temple too.
 A temple has also been built by a staunch follower named Natwarlal.
 This was near the premises of Taj Mahal.
 Till date, the Hindu temple and the Taj have been standing together on a harmonious coexistence.

 These are the top 11 interesting Facts about the Taj Mahal.
 The fact that it is five feet taller than Qutub Minar is also something of a renowned one.
-You should surely visit the Taj Mahal at least once in your life time.
+You should surely visit the Taj Mahal at least once in your lifetime.

 Viewing the Taj during the moon lit night can be a resplendent experience indeed.
 Taj Mahal is situated in Agra across the banks of River Yamuna.
 You have buses or connecting flights for foreign visitors to visit the same.
 Partners should love their spouses until death does them apart.
-This way, you can retain the fresh memories of togetherness until life time.
+This way, you can retain the fresh memories of togetherness until lifetime.

 Children can also visit the Taj Mahal and view its astounding beauty.
 The reflection of the Taj Mahal across the River Yamuna is an experience that cannot be described in words.
-You can also shop for souvenirs or artefacts at shops bustling the vicinity.
+You can also shop for souvenirs or artifacts at shops bustling the vicinity.
 So, pack your bags right away and visit Taj Mahal.
 This is the pride of India without the least element of doubt.